garvit3835/product-docs-feature/how-to-guides/databases/connecting-to-mongodb.md

 2. Go to **Database > Clusters** and click on **Create**.
 3. Choose the type of database cluster you want to deploy.
 4. Enter the **Instance name**, **Provider**, and **Region**.
-5. Click on **Create Deployment** and give it some time to deploy the infrastructure.
+5. Click on **Create Deployment** and give it time to deploy the infrastructure.
 6. Go to **Security > Network Access** and open the **Private Endpoint** tab.
 7. Click on **Add Private Endpoint** and choose your cloud provider.
-For this tutorial we will be going with Azure.
+For this tutorial, we will be using Azure.

-*You must provide the billing information in the Edit Payment Method form if you don't have payment method already configured for your organization.*
+*You must provide the billing information in the Edit Payment Method form if you don't have a payment method already configured for your organization.*

-8. Click on **Next** and the choose the region where you want to deploy your endpoint.
+8. Click on **Next** and choose the **Region** where you want to deploy your endpoint.
-9. Enter your **Resource Group Name**, **Virtual Network Name**, **Subnet Name** and the name you want to give to your endpoint.
+9. Enter your **Resource Group Name**, **Virtual Network Name**, **Subnet Name**, and the name you want to give to your endpoint.
-10. Copy the PrivateLink Endpoint Command and paste it in your Azure CLI.
-Remember that you can't copy the command until Atlas finishes creating VNet resources in the background.
+10. Copy and run this PrivateLink Endpoint Command where your Azure CLI is configured.
+Remember that you can only copy the command once Atlas finishes creating VNET resources in the background for internal use.

 ![MongoDB AZ CLI](../../.gitbook/assets/mongodb-endpoint-command.png)

-11. After creating the private endpoint, copy the **Private Endpoint Resource ID** and **Private Endpoint IP Address** and paste it in **MongoDB Private Endpoint** Dialog box.
+11. copy the **Private Endpoint Resource ID** and **Private Endpoint IP Address** and paste them into the **MongoDB Private Endpoint** Dialog box after creating the private endpoint.
-12. CLick on **Create** and your private endpoint will be created.
+12. Click on **Create**, and your private endpoint will be created.

 ![MongoDB endpoint list](../../.gitbook/assets/mongodb-endpoint-list.png)

 ### Step 2: Installing dependencies in DevBox

-To connect with the cluster we need to install the `mongosh` shell tool.
+To connect with the cluster, we need to install the `mongosh` shell tool.

 Follow the below steps to do so: